marshallwp/SecretManagement.Warden/README.md

 ## Known Issues
 When you first register a vault using this extension, commands like `Test-SecretVault` or `Get-Secret` may report that it is unable to run on the registered vault.
 This error message is incorrect, in actuality the vault is just locked.
 To resolve the issue, run `Unlock-SecretVault`.
 Future output from `Test-SecretVault` should correctly notify you that the vault is locked.

+`Unlock-SecretVault` will stall if you specified an invalid URL when configuring the location of the server.

 When automating usage of this Module use the API key for login.
 This way you can assume the user is logged in and that if `Test-SecretVault` returns `false` it's because the vault is either locked or inaccessible.